-To investigate the consequences of this expansion, we hand-coded the coverage of all local radio stations broadcasting on January 1st, 1985, using the Radio Atlas published by the Radio Marketing Bureau, the intelligence organization of commercial radio.
-An example of the data is given in the online Appendix Figure H.22.
+To investigate the consequences of this expansion, we hand-coded the coverage of all local radio stations broadcasting in England & Wales on January 1st, 1985, using the Radio Atlas published by the Radio Marketing Bureau, the intelligence organization of commercial radio.
+An example of the data is given in the online Appendix Figure H.24.
 For each constituency, we determine the number of radio stations, the date of their launch, and the extent of their coverage differentiating between full, partial, or no coverage.
 This allows us to study the interaction of local radio with campaign spending by comparing constituencies with extensive radio coverage with those with little or none, before and after the beginning of that coverage.

 One concern might be that the decisions to launch local stations, whether driven by public or commercial motives, were made based on local population characteristics, which could themselves interact with the effectiveness of campaigns.
-In order to deal with this endogeneity issue, we exploit a freeze in independent radio licensing.56 After a rapid expansion (19 licenses granted in three years), the growth of commercial radio stopped suddenly in 1976 because of budgetary restrictions and the new Labour government's reticence towards these commercial players (Jones, 1989).
+In order to deal with this endogeneity issue, we exploit a freeze in independent radio licensing.
+After a rapid expansion (19 licenses granted in three years), the growth of commercial radio stopped suddenly in 1976 because of budgetary restrictions and the new Labour government's reticence towards these commercial players (Jones, 1989).
 It would take four more years and a new Conservative government before their activity resumed, with 31 new stations launched between 1980 and 1985.
-More specifically, 10 radio stations were launched between the October 1974 election and the April 1976 radio freeze, and seven in the year immediately after the restrictions ended (between April and December 1980).
+More specifically, in England & Wales, 9 radio stations were launched between the October 1974 election and the April 1976 radio freeze, and 6 in the year immediately after the restrictions ended (between April and December 1980).
 Figure 6 plots the geographical spread of local radio stations right before and right after the freeze.

-Following Gentzkow (2006) and Angelucci et al. (2020), we hypothesize that locations in which radio was introduced right before the freeze (102 constituencies) are comparable to those in which it was introduced immediately after (56 constituencies), conditional on a large number of observables.
-This is supported by the online Appendix Table G.23, where we compare these constituencies on multiple electoral dimensions, none of which is statistically different between the two groups57.
-Only the vote shares obtained by the main parties slightly differ, but reassuringly online Appendix Figure H.24 shows that these shares follow similar trends before the introduction of local radio.
-Parallel trends are also visible on our main outcome variable: Figure H.23 reports the spending coefficient for the "treated" constituencies (where local radio was introduced just before the freeze) and the "control"
+Following Gentzkow (2006) and Angelucci et al. (2020), we hypothesize that locations in which radio was introduced right before the freeze (89 constituencies) are comparable to those in which it was introduced immediately after (39 constituencies), conditional on a large number of observables.
+This is supported by the online Appendix Table G.24, where we compare these constituencies on

-56Note that the number of public radio stations remains constant over the period.
+57Note that the number of public radio stations remains constant over the period.
 A similar freeze indeed occurred for public radio, during which no new stations were launched between 1973 and 1980.